 - collect all relevant evidence that might help support you in your case

-If your initial appeal happens to be refused, you will have a further 15 days to then take your case to an Independent Review Panel (‘the Review Panel’), who have a further 15 days following the receipt of your appeal to arrange the next hearing.
-If the Review Panel confirms the validity of your child's exclusion, the Local Authority will be obliged to find him or her a place in a different school, or else provide alternative education outside of school.
+If the Independent Review Panel confirms the validity of your child's exclusion, the Local Authority will be obliged to find him or her a place in a different school, or else provide alternative education outside of school.

 Match Solicitors have an excellent record of representing parents and children at such appeals.
 We have a highly qualified and experienced team of dedicated education specialists who can offer expert advice and guidance throughout the appeal process.
 If your child has been excluded in the heat of the moment, call us today and we can discuss your case in complete confidence.